 Be aware of the Gwent Safeguarding Board and be familiar with procedures.

-Keep detailed, accurate and secure written records of children where there are safeguarding concerns.
+Use My Concern (or an appropriate alternative system if the school is not using My Concern) to maintain detailed, accurate and secure records of children where there are safeguarding concerns.
 These records are confidential and should be kept separately from pupil records.
 They should include a chronology of concerns, referrals, meetings, phone calls and emails.

 Ensure that an individual case record/child protection log is maintained of the action taken by the school/setting, the liaison with other agencies and that the outcome is recorded.
-See Appendix 5 – Safeguarding Incident Log.
+See Appendix 5 – Safeguarding Incident Log for details of the information that should be included

 Ensure that appropriate information is available at the time of referral and that the referral is confirmed in writing, under confidential cover in accordance with the referral process.